MicrosoftDocs/sql-docs/docs/t-sql/statements/create-external-data-source-transact-sql.md

 ## Overview: Analytics Platform System

 Creates an external data source for PolyBase queries.
-External data sources are used to establish connectivity and support the following use case: Data virtualization and data load using [PolyBase][intro_pb]
+External data sources are used to establish connectivity and support the following use case: Data virtualization and data load using [PolyBase][intro_pb].

 ## Syntax